nikitagorbacs/newsletter-subscribe/README.md

 Development version:

-1. Download and place php folder on your server and make sure that your server is running.
+1. Download whole project and place php folder on your server and make sure that your server is running.

 2. Create new database.
-Then create table subscribers with 2 fields - id which is integer + AI and email which has type as a varchar.
+Then create table subscribers with 2 fields - id which is integer + AI and email which has type of a varchar.

 3. Go inside the php folder and then inside config folder.
 Open Database.php file and set your host, database name, username and password.